Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency

-The structure of this paper is as follows: Sec.\ref{secII} includes two subsections.
-In Sec.\ref{secII.A}, we first give a theoretical model to the energy-level diagram we considered.
-In Sec.\ref{secII.B}, we further consider both quantum and classical methods to probe the spectrum of the sample.
-To quantify the accuracy of the measurement, we introduce the Fisher information for parameter estimation in the spectrum.
-Based on the results in Sec.\ref{secII}, our discussion start from the analysis of the Fisher information for the atomic system in Sec.\ref{secIII}.
-In Sec.\ref{secIII.A}, we analyze the behavior and the limitation of Fisher information in a two-level system, then further use that to recognize the information that contributed by the absorption.
+The remainder of this paper is structured as follows: Sec.\ref{secII} includes two subsections.
+In Sec.\ref{secII.A}, we first present a theoretical model of the energy-level diagram considered.
+In Sec.\ref{secII.B}, we further consider the application of both quantum and classical methods to probe the spectrum of the sample.
+To quantify the accuracy of the measurement, we introduce the use of Fisher information for parameter estimation in the spectrum.
+The results presented in Sec.\ref{secII} are discussed, starting with an analysis of the Fisher information for the atomic system in Sec.\ref{secIII}.
+In Sec.\ref{secIII.A}, we analyze the behavior and the limitations of Fisher information in a two-level system, then further apply this to recognize the information contributed by the absorption.
 In Sec.\ref{secIII.B}, we consider the Fisher information in a $\Lambda$-type system.
-Carrying the knowledge that from the above subsection, we further recognize the composition of Fisher information in the $\Lambda$-type system can be seen as the contribution from absorption and transparency.
-We then analyze the demarcation between those two contributions and consider the limitation of quantum advantage in the $\Lambda$-type system.
-At the end of this section, we discuss the impact on the quantum advantage of decoherence rate and technical loss in a $\Lambda$-type system.
-Finally, we summarize the paper in Sec.\ref{secIV}.
+Carrying on the knowledge from the previous subsection, we further recognize that the composition of Fisher information in the $\Lambda$-type system can be seen as being contributed by the absorption and the transparency.
+We then analyze the demarcation between those two contributions and consider the limitations of the quantum advantage in a $\Lambda$-type system.
+At the end of this section, we discuss the impact of the quantum advantage on the decoherence rate and technical loss in a $\Lambda$-type system.
+Finally, a summary is presented in Sec.\ref{secIV}.